phetsims/phet-info/doc/phet-software-design-patterns.md

 (12) When applying
 a [mixin or trait](https://github.com/phetsims/phet-info/blob/master/doc/phet-software-design-patterns.md#mixin-and-trait) , defining options types gets a little more complicated.
 Options must be included for _both_ the mixin/trait _and_ the class that the mixin/trait is applied to.
+This is when you should explicitly define `type ParentOptions`.

 In this example, trait `Voicing` with options `VoicingOptions` is applied to `Checkbox`.
 (The pattern is identical for mixins.)